Return to Theological Thoughts

 singing hymns, they are Catholics because they are ethnically Irish and

 admire the Pope.
 They are Anglicans because they are attached to choral

 evensong and propriety.
 Please excuse my parody.

 One can only learn from someone who has something to teach.
-Too often

-terms of doctrine, and neither group is generally inclined to engage in
+in terms of doctrine, and neither group is generally inclined to engage

-of their doctrinal stance.
+purity of their doctrinal stance.
 The recent publication of the Catholc-Lutheran

 on the Doctrine of Justification was a cause of some hope that this sterility

 might be overcome.